Bancroft (TV series)

-Bancroft is a British television thriller series that began airing on ITV on 11 December 2017 and concluded on 14 December 2017.
+Bancroft is a British television thriller series that premiered on ITV on 11 December 2017 and concluded on 14 December 2017.
 The series was produced by Tall Story Pictures for ITV, and distributed worldwide by ITV Studios Global Entertainment.
 It was created and written by Kate Brooke.
 A second series was broadcast from 1 January 2020 to 3 January 2020.
-On 3 November ITV cancelled Bancroft after two series.
+On 3 November 2020 ITV cancelled Bancroft after two series.

 Synopsis

-Detective Superintendent Elizabeth Bancroft (Parish) finds out her colleague, DS Katherine Stevens (Marsay) was given a cold case to solve who really killed Laura Fraser (Sacofsky) back in 1990.
-The investigation ties back into Bancroft's own dark past.
+Detective Superintendent Elizabeth Bancroft (Parish) discovers her colleague DS Katherine Stevens (Marsay) has been given a cold case to solve who really killed Laura Fraser (Sacofsky) in 1990.
+The investigation ties into Bancroft's own dark past.